Updated: May 05, 2023

 However, higher pay can also come with more competition.
-For example, there are only 110 mechanical engineers in Lake Charles, Louisiana and only 250 in Midland, Texas.
+For example, there are only about 400 mechanical engineers in Baton Rouge, Louisiana as of May 2021.

-The BLS also found the median pay (the middle point, not the average) for mechanical engineers was $88,430 in 2019.
+As of May 2021, the BLS also found the median pay for mechanical engineers was approximately $95,000.
 The pay can vary depending on your industry, though.

-For example, the median annual pay for mechanical engineers in machinery manufacturing was $80,720, while those working in scientific research and development services earned $101,780.
+For example, the median annual pay for mechanical engineers in machinery manufacturing was about $88,000, while those working in scientific research and development services earned approximately $114,000.

-There is a positive outlook for mechanical engineers in general, and as of 2019, there were 316,300 mechanical engineering jobs in the United States.
-The BLS estimates that the job numbers will grow 4 percent between 2019 and 2029, which is on pace with the expected growth for all engineers and all other occupations.
+The job outlook for mechanical engineers is a bit slow compared to other occupations.
+As of 2021, there were about 285,000 mechanical engineering jobs in the United States.
+The BLS estimates that the job numbers will grow 2% between 2021 and 2031, which is slower than the average for all engineers and all other occupations.